 Good corporate governance is a fundamental part of GPT's commitment to our securityholders.
-GPT's Board strives to ensure that GPT meets high standards of governance across its operations.
-The Board and Committees review GPT's governance framework to ensure it remains appropriate and takes into account any relevant regulatory changes.
+Corporate governance plays an integral role in supporting GPT's business and helping it deliver on its strategy.
+It provides the arrangements and practices through which GPT's strategy and business objectives are set, performance is monitored, and risks are managed.
+It includes a clear framework for decision making and accountability across the business.
+GPT's Board strives to ensure that GPT meets high standards of governance across its operations and the Board and its Committees regularly review GPT's governance arrangements and practices to ensure they remain appropriate, taking into account any relevant regulatory changes.